WHO’S TAKING THE PICTURES?

 Q – Will my photos be retouched?
 If so, is there an additional fee for that?

-All of the final images that I provide to you will be fully retouched at no additional charge.
+All of the final images that I provide to you will be retouched at no additional charge.
 This includes color correction and white balance on all images as well as whitening teeth, brightening eyes and removing blemishes for the bride and groom.
 I will do black & white conversions and some creative editing on a selection of photos as well.

 Q – How many pictures will I get?